Dr. Huiming Bao

 Teaching:

 I teach introductory-level Physical Geology (Geol-1001) and Historical Geology (Geol-1003) for majors and non-majors.
-My upper-level graduate courses include "Geol7081-- Stable Isotope Geochemistry", "Introduction to Geochemistry" (starting Spring 2013), "Carbonates: Geochemistry, petrology, & sedimentology", and "Advanced Topics in Stable Isotope Geochemistry".
+My upper-level graduate courses include "Geol7081-- Stable Isotope Geochemistry", "Carbonates: Geochemistry, petrology, & sedimentology", and "Advanced Topics in Stable Isotope Geochemistry".

 Selected Publications: